-Children with hepatoblastoma should have their treatment planned by a team of healthcare providers who are experts in treating this rare childhood cancer.
-Treatment will be overseen by a pediatric oncologist, a doctor who specializes in treating children with cancer.
+A pediatric oncologist, a doctor who specializes in treating children with cancer, will oversee treatment.
 The pediatric oncologist works with other healthcare providers who are experts in treating children with hepatoblastoma and who specialize in certain areas of medicine.
 It is especially important to have a pediatric surgeon with experience in liver surgery who can send patients to a liver transplant program if needed.
-Other specialists may include the following:
+This may include the following specialists and others:

 When possible, the cancer is removed by surgery.
 The types of surgery that may be done are:

-- Partial hepatectomy: The part of the liver where cancer is found is removed by surgery.
+- Partial hepatectomy removes the part of the liver where cancer is found by surgery.
 The part removed may be a wedge of tissue, an entire lobe, or a larger part of the liver, along with a small amount of normal tissue around it.

-- Total hepatectomy and liver transplant: The entire liver is removed by surgery, followed by a transplant of a healthy liver from a donor.
-A liver transplant may be possible when cancer has not spread beyond the liver and a donated liver can be found.
+- Total hepatectomy and liver transplant is the removal of the entire liver by surgery, followed by a transplant of a healthy liver from a donor.
+A liver transplant may be possible when cancer has not spread beyond the liver, and a donated liver can be found.
 If the patient has to wait for a donated liver, other treatment is given as needed.

-- Resection of metastases: Surgery is done to remove cancer that has spread outside of the liver, such as to nearby tissues, the lungs, or the brain.
+- Resection of metastases is surgery to remove cancer that has spread outside of the liver, such as to nearby tissues, the lungs, or the brain.

 The type of surgery that can be done depends on the following: